abhijitchak103/sports-classification-cnn/README.md

 - Fine tune and test with different pre-built models to improve model accuracy.
 - Build a model from scratch without using Transfer Learning
-- Deploy model to AWS Lambda or any other cloud service

 ## [CONTRIBUTORS](#contributors)